eartvit/llm-on-ocp/README.md

 In order to use in a controlled and secure way the access to the LLM an interfacing application is recommended that exposes some user friendly interface.
 An example of such application is provided in the [chatbot-ui](chatbot-ui) folder of this repository.
 Please note that alongside the source code the folder contains also necessary files to build a container and configurations for Red Hat OpenShift to run the application.

+*NOTE: The video mentions using v1.1 for the hatbot image.
+Please use v1.2 instead as it appears that a token is required to use a specific model for `langchain.embeddings.huggingface.HuggingFaceEmbeddings` and to avoid that we shall use the default instance.*

 The deployment walkthrough is provided [here](https://youtu.be/n2ba3vAvELM).

 The steps are as follows: